oporekungthai/OAS_Code/README.md

 Out of Atmosphere CANSAT operation codes for 2025 Thailand Cansat Competition.

-Although the gliding phase doesn't work (Because it wasn't even initialized), we did manage to log all the data during the entire operation.
-That also includes the cansat steering vector dicisions
+Although the gliding phase doesn't work (Because it wasn't even initialized), we did manage to log all the data during the entire operation, which includes vectorized cansat steering dicisions